 This kit has aluminum guide rods and brass brushes for all of your common pistol calibers.
 The case is weatherproof and will securely hold all of its parts in place during your commute to the range.
 However, it does not include gun oil or solvent, and there is no room to add either to this case due to its compact nature.

-The Avid Gun Boss kit includes brushes for pistol calibers ranging from .22 to .45.
-It includes nylon jags and 50 gun cleaning patches.
 This kit is easy to carry and weighs in at just over 1lb.

 - All-weather case

 - Includes brushes for all common pistol calibers

 - Case is too small to store gun oil or solvent

 - Nylon jags